KhubaibKhawaja2025/Quiz-Game/README.md

 # Quiz-Game
-Made an amazing quiz game, try it out
+Made an amazing quiz game using HTML, CSS and Javascript.
+Try it out